 Manage access tokensEstimated reading time: 1 minute

-It’s better to use access tokens to build integrations since you can issue multiple tokens, one for each integration, and revoke them at any time.
+Access tokens are useful in cases such as building integrations since you can issue multiple tokens – one for each integration – and revoke them at any time.

 Create an access token

-Click New access token, and assign a meaningful name to your token.
-Choose a name that indicates where the token is going to be used, or what’s the purpose for the token.
+Add a description for your token.
+Specify something which indicates where the token is going to be used, or set a purpose for the token.
 Administrators can also create tokens for other users.

 Use the access token